rahmannlab/rahmannlab.github.io/research/ddrad.md

 ### Publications

-  * Poster: “Clustering of ddRAD-seq reads with randomized hash functions for biodiversity analysis&#8221 at [iSEQ Symposium on Methods and Applications of Next Generation Sequencing in Evolutionary Research][1], 2014, hosted by at the [Max Planck Institute for Evolutionary Anthropology][2] in Leipzig.
+  * Poster: “Clustering of ddRAD-seq reads with randomized hash functions for biodiversity analysis&#8221 at [iSEQ Symposium on Methods and Applications of Next Generation Sequencing in Evolutionary Research][1], 2014, hosted at the [Max Planck Institute for Evolutionary Anthropology][2] in Leipzig.
   * Poster: “Estimation of genetic diversity with RAD sequencing and mutation-tolerant hashing” at 14.
 Tag der Forschung der Medizinischen Fakultät der Universität Duisburg-Essen, 2015.
   * Henning Timm, Hannah Weigand, Martina Weiss, Florian Leese, and Sven Rahmann. “ddRAGE: A Data Set Generator to Evaluate ddRADseq Analysis Software”.
 In: Molecular Ecology Resources 18.3 (2018). doi: [10.1111/1755-0998.12743][3].